 Jenae Holtz presented an analysis of Assembly Bill (AB) 2657.
 AB 2657 passed in 2018 and resulted in the enactment of Education Codes 49005-49006.4 effective January 1, 2019.
 The bill and the newly enacted codes provided limited permissibility of emergency behavioral interventions in the form of restraint or seclusion.
 Jenae continued AB 2657 reversed the previous ban on restraint and seclusion of students with disabilities contained in AB 86 enacted on July 1, 2013.
 Jenae detailed that AB 2657 declares it is appropriate to intervene in an emergency to prevent students from imminent risk of serious physical self-harm or harm of others but restraint and seclusion are dangerous interventions.
 She said the main goal is to keep children safe and staff safe.
 The Unites States Department of Education guidelines specify that the use of restraint and seclusion must be consistent with the child's right to be treated with dignity and to be free from abuse.
-Jenae continued that restraint or seclusion should only be used as a safety measure, as a last resort and should never be used as punishment, discipline, or for staff convenience.
-Restraint and seclusion may cause serious injury or long-lasting trauma and possible death, even when done safely and correctly.
+Jenae continued that restraint or seclusion should only be used as a safety measure as a last resort and should never be used as punishment, discipline, or for staff convenience.
+Restraint and seclusion may cause serious injury or long-lasting trauma and death, even when done safely and correctly.
 Jenae said the legislation is making sure the LEAs are very aware of the risk in using restraint and seclusion.
-She went on to say there is no evidence that restraint or seclusion actually change the behavior issues.
+She went on to say there is no evidence that restraint or seclusion actually changes the behavior issues.
 Students with disabilities and students of color, especially African American boys, are disproportionately subject to restraint and seclusion.
 It is very important to be aware of the root causes of why restraint and/or seclusion are being used.
 There are well established California laws that regulate restraint techniques and they are typically used in locked down facilities such as hospitals and in psychiatric care facilities.
+She said this applies to school staff so if a police officer is on school grounds and determines a child is to be handcuffed, the office can do that.
 These minimal protections should be provided to all students in schools.
 Restraint and/or seclusion should not be the first response to an aggressive situation.
 The intent of legislature is to ensure that schools foster a safe and healthy environment and provide adequate safeguards to prevent harm, and even death, to children in school.
 It is the intent of the legislature to prohibit dangerous practices.
 Restraint and seclusion do not further a child's education.
 At the same time, legislature recognizes that if an emergency situation arises, the ability of education personnel to act in that emergency to safeguard a student or others from imminent physical harm should not be restricted.
 The term of the bill is to be very cautious in how restraint is used.
 Jenae stated it is important to train staff to use every technique possible before putting hands on a child as well as what constitutes harm to self and others.

-November 19, 2020 - 1:00 p.m.
+November 20, 2020 - 9:00 a.m.
 Virtual via Teleconference Desert Mountain Educational Service Center, 17800 Highway 18, Apple Valley CA 92307